ShreyaaJain/Flight_Delay_Prediction_And_Classification/README.md

 # Flight_Delay_Prediction_And_Classification
 ## This Project aims to predict departure delay in minutes and also classifies a flight as a delayed flight if its getting delayed by more than 15 minutes

+### Data can be downloaded from http://stat-computing.org/dataexpo/2009/the-data.html

 ### To pull and run images:
 - docker pull sumedh11/team4_final